kirthiksubbiah/POST_TRUE_UP/readme.md

-# Project Name

-Short, precise description of what this Python application does.

-Example:
+# POST TRUE UP

-> Validation framework for Jira Service Management migrations using Playwright and REST APIs.
+Validation framework for Jira Service Management migrations using Playwright and REST APIs.

 ---